irdkwia/universal_sir0/README.md

 This can also cause a problem if you are checking identity of produced SIR0 against original as you can't byte compare both files to check identity between files.

+The resulting SIR0 can also increase in size as padding bytes are added to ensure all structures are 4-bytes aligned.

 However, both files should be fundamentally equivalent.

 ### Taking back 'Universal'